Your New IRSNSW Mentoring Program

 The list of registered mentors will be available to view online.

 People wishing to become mentees must also register and indicate which mentor they would like to be mentored by.

 IRSNSW will review the completed form and the mentee’s preferred potential mentor and then provide the mentee with the contact details of a potential mentor.
 On review of the mentee’s form the IRSNSW may consider that a better match for the mentee is someone other than a person in whom they had expressed interest.
 In that case the IRSNSW may suggest an alternative mentor.

 Once mentor and mentee have been matched and have completed the training, they will need to sign and submit a copy of the Mentoring Agreement, a copy of which is available on Mentoring Agreement tab.

 Training and support

-Once they have been accepted into the program, mentors and mentees will be given access to online training provided through ‘The Art of Mentoring’.
-It is obligatory to complete this training prior to entering into a formal mentoring agreement.
+Once they have been accepted into the program, mentors and mentees can opt-in to online training provided through ‘The Art of Mentoring’.
+It is highly encouraged to complete this training prior to entering into a formal mentoring agreement.

 IRSNSW will check-in the with participants, by email, survey and/or phone call through the process.
 The purpose of the check-in is to ensure that the mentee is benefiting from the arrangement, that the mentor continues to have the time available to dedicate to the program and to check that they are on track to meet the goals they set.